-In 2012 and 2013, Grantmakers in the Arts offers Conversations on Capitalization and Community, daylong workshops for local funders in locations across the country.
-Workshops have been held in or are scheduled for Philadelphia; Menlo Park, CA; Oakland; Seattle; Lansing, MI; Minneapolis; Houston; Los Angeles; Portland, OR; Boston; Atlanta; New York; Chicago; and Pittsburgh.
-The Conversations focus on capital drivers and economies in local communities and how private and public funders act independently but think collectively about the cultural ecosystem in the area they serve.
-Conversations were designed and will be facilitated by senior consultants from TDC, Boston, and Nonprofit Finance Fund, New York City, with advise from National Arts Strategies.
-GIA staff will be in attendance.
-Conversations can be scheduled for 2014 by contacting Janet Brown or Abigail Guay at Grantmakers in the Arts.
+Grantmakers in the Arts offers Conversations on Capitalization and Community, a daylong workshop for local funders on the financial health of their arts community and the role of funders in its stabilization.
+Since 2012, workshops have been held in Philadelphia; Menlo Park, CA; Oakland; Seattle; Lansing, MI; Minneapolis; Houston; Los Angeles; Portland, OR; Boston; Atlanta; New York; Chicago; and Pittsburgh.
+The workshop develops a common vocabulary about capitalization, its universal application for financial health of the nonprofit arts sector and places all discussions within the local marketplace.
+Each discussion is grounded in the realities of the local eco-system and reveals how funders can change their policies and practice to have more candid discussions about finances with their constituents.
+Evaluations by grantmakers who have attended are outstanding.
+Conversations were designed and are facilitated by senior consultants from TDC, Boston, and Nonprofit Finance Fund, New York City, with advise from National Arts Strategies.
+GIA staff is in attendance at all workshops.
+A Conversation on Capitalization and Community can be scheduled for 2014 by contacting Janet Brown or Abigail Guay at Grantmakers in the Arts.

 In January of 2010, Grantmakers in the Arts (GIA) launched its National Capitalization Project.
 Formed in response to the observation that it has been the norm for the nonprofit arts sector to be poorly capitalized, the project convened representatives from 16 regional and national funders of the arts (some of whom had been in conversations about capitalization for nearly two years before convening), five subject experts and GIA staff in two intensive working sessions to learn together, and to begin a conversation about what funders might do individually and collectively to address this long-standing condition.
 The first of these sessions was held at the Ford Foundation in April 2010 and the second at the Hewlett Foundation in July 2010.
 Following are the reports from this work.